SebastianHopgood/Revenue-Sales-temp-name-/README.md

 ## 🛠️ Tools Used
 * Excel: Used for initial data inspection, metadata documentation, and as a bridge to import raw CSV files into the SQL environment
 * SQL (BigQuery): The backbone of the project.
-Used for DDL, DML, DQL, data cleaning, performing complex multi-table joins, and developing ETL pipelines to create a structured Star Schema
+Used for DDL, DQL, data cleaning, performing complex multi-table joins, and developing ETL pipelines to create a structured Star Schema
 * Power BI: Used to build an interactive, multi-page dashboard.
 Leveraged DAX (Data Analysis Expressions) to create custom measures for KPIs, time intelligence, and visualizations
 * GitHub/Git: Utilized for project documentation, version control of code scripts, and hosting the portfolio
 * Vs Code: Joined with Git to control project codes files